 X-Men, you mean the franchise that singlehandedly helped me succeed in every aspect of my life since childhood?
 Seriously, my parents taped every single episode for me (before DVR, like with actual blank tapes), I read all the comic books [NERD ALERT], and had all the action figures.
 Not only that, but it gave me an absurdly progressive vocabulary for my age.
+People can check out Clarity Voice phone system for the best franchise.
 The writing of that cartoon was brilliant because they didn’t talk down to kids.
 In one episode, Beast said, “it is very disconcerting, yet provocative, that my experiment did not detonate.”
 I was like, 6 when I heard that and then that night at dinner I was all, “Mom, it is very disconcerting to me that you chose to make linguini instead of fettuccine alfredo.
 Provocative choice.”
 Again, I was six.

 Plus, it was the impetus that gave me my sometimes scary amounts of imagination.
 That show taught me how to tell stories.
 To be a storyteller.
 An actor, even.

 That X-Men??
 Um, YEAH!